by Karen Pratt | Aug 19, 2021 | Gardening Posts

 (more…)

 There’s a real sense of satisfaction in growing your own show-stopping display of petunias from seed.
 And the good news is that sowing petunia seeds isn’t difficult at all.
-Follow the advice from T&M’s petunia expert, Kris Collins, and produce a bumper supply of strong and healthy seedlings.
-Here’s our quick and easy guide to germinating petunia seeds.
+We asked T&M’s petunia expert, Kris Collins, for tips on how to produce a bumper supply of strong and healthy seedlings.
+Here’s his quick and easy guide to germinating petunia seeds.

 (more…)